 The Spies and a Pinch of Fear

-Shlach L’cha literally means “send for yourself”; in our case this refers to Moses sending out 12 men to “spy out” the land of Canaan.
-The Hebrew word for “spying out” in verse 2 is “toor” (tav, vav, reysh).
-It would be better defined as “seeking out, touring, or exploring”.
+Shlach L’cha literally means “send for yourself.”
+In this case, it refers to Moses sending out twelve men to “spy out” the land of Canaan.
+The Hebrew word for “spying out” in verse two is “toor” (tav, vav, reysh).
+It would be better defined as “seeking out, touring, or exploring.”
 In fact, our English word “tour” sounds exactly like the Hebrew word in question.
 Could it be derived from “toor”?
 Perhaps.
-Consider for a moment the difference between touring/exploring and spying.
+Consider for a moment the difference between touring or exploring and spying.
 The latter implies something much more strategic and militant while the former implies something much more casual.

-The irony is that Moses actually did send the men out as “spies” on a military reconnaissance mission regardless of the true meaning of the Hebrew “toor”.
+The irony is that Moses actually did send the men out as “spies” on a military reconnaissance mission regardless of the true meaning of the Hebrew “toor.”
 (Num.
-13:17-20) We all know that this mission will end up costing Israel a 40 year longer stay in the wilderness.
+13:17-20) This mission will end up costing Israel a 40 year longer stay in the wilderness.
 What I hope to show you is that this mission was doomed from the start.
-While our portion seems to be unclear as to whose idea this mission is attributed to, Deuteronomy 1:22-23 gives us the rest of the details.
-Once again it was the people’s lack of faith in the promises of YHWH that cost them dearly.
-Even though YHWH had told them to go and take possession of the land and to do so without FEAR———they did exactly the opposite.
+While our portion seems to be unclear as to whose idea this mission is attributed to, Deuteronomy 1:22-23 gives more details.
+Once again, it was the people’s lack of faith in the promises of YHWH that cost them dearly.
+Even though YHWH had told them to go and take possession of the land and to do so without FEAR, they did exactly the opposite.
 (Just as we often do!)

 How often do we feel this way about various circumstances and problems in our own lives?
-How often are we like the 10 spies after taking a survey of our own circumstances?
-It is impossible from our perspective.
+How often are we like the ten spies after taking a survey of our own circumstances?
+Things seem impossible from our perspective.
 We justify our lack of faith by telling ourselves or saying that we are being sensible or realistic.
 Perhaps we even conclude that the promise isn’t really for us.

 The real enemy is FEAR.
-This Shavuot (Pentecost ) Dr. Hollisa Alewine spoke at our congregation about the Creation Gospel.
+This Shavuot (Pentecost 2011), Dr. Hollisa Alewine taught our congregation The Creation Gospel.
 One point that really stuck out for me was the seventh branch on the menorah.
-This branch in her thematic study corresponds to the 7th day of creation (Shabbat), the feast of Sukkot, the Spirit of Yirat Adonai (Fear of YHWH), and the church of Laodicea in the Book of Revelation.
+This branch in her thematic study corresponds to the seventh day of creation (Shabbat), the feast of Sukkot, the Spirit of Yirat Adonai (Fear of YHWH), and the church of Laodicea in the Book of Revelation.
 She pointed out that when we fear anything other than YHWH, we are operating from the wicked lamp.
-In other words, when we fear man or circumstance we can only produce bad fruit.
+In other words, when we fear man or circumstance we can only produce rotten fruit.

 How I struggle with this!
-There is fear of the unknown, fear for the future, fear for our children, fear for our nation, fear for our finances, fear for our health, fear of death, fear of what others think, fear of ridicule, fear of weather, fear of government, fear of our enemies, fear of…… you name it.
+There is fear of the unknown, fear for the future, fear for our children, fear for our nation, fear for our finances, fear for our health, fear of death, fear of what others think, fear of ridicule, fear of weather, fear of government, fear of our enemies, fear of… you name it.
 I personally suffer from occasional anxiety.
 This is a form of fear whether it begins with physical imbalances or not.
-But we are called to be overcomers and we are told over and over in scripture to “fear not”!
-I’d have to guess that this is one commandment that even Torah keepers struggle with regularly.
+But, we are called to be overcomers and we are told over and over in scripture to “fear not!”
+I dare say that this is one commandment that even Torah keepers struggle with regularly.
 Sadly, ungodly fear is usually justified one way or another.
 As Dr. Alewine said on Shavuot, “There are boogers around every corner!”

 Once again we find ourselves wearing the very shoes of our Israelite counterparts.
 We are just like them.
-Although we’d all like to think that we would be like Caleb or Joshua, we really are more likely to be one of the ten bringing a bad report and causing even more of our brothers and sisters to falter with us.
+Although we like to think that we are like Caleb or Joshua, we really are more likely to be one of the ten bringing a bad report and causing even more of our brothers and sisters to falter with us.

 There is only one remedy of our malady: we must learn to fear YHWH and fear Him alone.
 After all, the beginning of wisdom is the fear of YHWH.
 (Ps.
 111:10; Pr.
 9:10)